 Adult Life-Saving Steps - IN THE PANIC OF AN EMERGENCY, YOU MAY BE FRIGHTENED OR CONFUSED ABOUT WHAT TO DO.
 STAY CALM, YOU CAN HELP.
-THE THREE "EMERGENCY ACTION STEPS WILL HELP YOU ORGANIZE YOUR RESPONSE TO THE SITUATION.
+THE THREE "EMERGENCY ACTION STEPS" WILL HELP YOU ORGANIZE YOUR RESPONSE TO THE SITUATION.

-Always care for life-threatening conditions first.
-If there are none
+lways care for life-threatening conditions first.
+If there are none.

-- Watch for tanges in the victim's breathing or consciousness.
-Help the victim rest of - Keep the tim from getting chilled or overheated. - Reassure the victim.
+- hanges in the victim's breathing or consciousness. - Help the victim rest

+- tim from getting chilled or overheated. - Reassure the victim.